-FreeNAS is an extremely popular ZFS storage platform based on FreeBSD.
-While FreeNAS is a free platform, it is supported by iXsystems a for-profit company who sells enterprise storage arrays based largely on FreeNAS.
-Here are some of the guides we have available with more coming:
+TrueNAS / FreeNAS is an extremely popular ZFS storage platform based on FreeBSD.
+While FreeNAS is a free platform, it is supported by iXsystems a for-profit company that sells enterprise storage arrays based largely on FreeNAS.
+Here are some of the guides we have available, with more coming:

 pfSense Buyer’s Guides